seifhassine/REasy/readme.md

 - **Finding all files where some data is referenced:**
   Ever encountered a flag but don't know in which file it is set?
 This tool allows you to find all locations where that flag is checked/set.

+## Correctness

+- UVAR: No complex operations involved.
+- SCN: RSZ parsing and tree populating tested on all 25k .scn.20 files of the game.
+All files with valid CRCs passed the tests.

 ## Installation

 - Run build.bat